Breed Tips

 Diets: $60-$75

-A dog with this level of strength and energy requires a sufficient amount of food to maintain it.
+A dog with this level of strength and energy requires a sufficient amount of food.
 A Rottweiler should eat around 4 cups of high-quality, vet-recommended kibble each day to help maintain its health.
-A 30-pound bag of dog food should suffice for a month and could cost you around $50-$60.
-Add another $10-$15 per month for treats.
+A 30-pound bag of dog food should suffice for a month and could cost around $50-$60.
+If you want to spoil you pet with treats regularly, add another $10-$15 per month for treats.

 Grooming: $10-$15